Mother of Ashoka: Pregnancy and childbirth

 According to the Mahavamsa-tika, when Empress Dhamma was pregnant with Ashoka, she had unusual cravings.
 For example, she once said that she wanted to "trample on the moon and the sun to play with the stars and to eat up the forests".
 Bindusara asked the Brahmins in his court to explain the meaning of these cravings, but they were unable to do so.
-Janasena, an Ajivika ascetic known to the empress's family, was able to interpret the meaning of her cravings, and predicted that her son would conquer and rule over entire India (Jambudvipa).
+Janasena, an Ājīvika ascetic known to the empress's family, was able to interpret the meaning of her cravings, and predicted that her son would conquer and rule over entire India (Jambudvipa).
 He also predicted that the son would destroy 96 heretical sects, promote Buddhism, and kill his brothers for displeasing him (the text later states that Ashoka killed 99 out of his 100 brothers).

 According to the Ashokavadana, when she gave birth to her first child, the empress named the baby Ashoka, because she had become "without sorrow" (a-shoka) when he was born.
 Later, she gave birth to a second son.
 She named the child Vitashoka, because her sorrow had ceased (vigate-shoke) when he was born.